 Some examples of Advertising items specific to authors are:

-- Branding and logo design – for you as an author to establish a recognizable look for the purposes of attracting readers to your book or series of books.
+- Branding and logo design: For you as an author to establish a recognizable look to attract readers to your book or series of books.

-- Promotional items or giveaways (some examples might be bookmarks, book bags that promote your title or your book jacket design, tee shirts, pens, pads, etc.)
+- Promotional items or giveaways: Ssome examples might be bookmarks, book bags that promote your title or your book jacket design, tee shirts, pens, or pads.

-- Website costs — these include design and development of your author website, as well as monthly or annual hosting fees.
+- Website costs: These include the design and development of your author website, as well as monthly or annual hosting fees.

-- Newsletters — if you pay a newsletter service like (like Constant Contact or MailChimp) to send out newsletters to your readers, the monthly fees are tax deductible.
+- Newsletters: If you pay for a newsletter service like (like Constant Contact or MailChimp) to send out newsletters to your readers, the monthly fees are tax-deductible.

-Disclaimer: This article is meant to give general insight into tax information that might apply to writers, and to give readers an entry point so they themselves can research further.
+This article is meant to give a general insight into tax information that might apply to writers, and to provide readers an entry point so they can research further.
 While every effort was made to ensure the information in this article was accurate at the time it was written, the Book Publishing site guide is a writer—not a tax expert.
-Therefore, anyone filing his or her taxes should consult a qualified tax preparer or tax expert for updated federal and state income tax and sales tax laws and further specifics on how these rules might apply to an individual tax situation.
+Therefore, anyone filing their taxes should consult a qualified tax preparer or tax expert for updated federal and state income tax and sales tax laws and further specifics on how these rules might apply to an individual tax situation.